perezmalau/proton-beam-sde/README.md

 run `plots.R` to produce heatmaps of the integrated 2d dose, the 2d dose slice, and the integrated 1d dose.
 Make sure the R working directory is set to the project root (or the location of your simulation output files, if different).

+# Python

+The `Python` folder contains an equivalent Python implementation, which still requires precomputed cross sections stored in the proect root.
+The Python implementation is much slower (100k replicates in about an hour as opposed to a million in 2 minutes), but useful for prototyping.
+See `Python/plots_3d.py` for example usage.